trampgeek/moodle-filter_ace_inline/README.md

 The question can be displayed as a popup or within an iframe embedded in a sliding panel - the size of the iframe is configurable.

+The sliding panel uses a Bootstrap collabsible.

 You can change the encryption key.
 Be sure to use only alphabetical characters and spaces.

+The associated moodle_ATTO_button plugin allows a button to be added to the ATTO editor toolbar and the codes are then inserted by dialog

 Known bugs, Todos
 =================
 Add option to have link text or toggle button in embedded questions.

-An ATTO button will be available to insert the question via a form dialog in the very near future.
+The button has the tags hard-coded to the default configuration at the moment.

 Will not work with some advanced question types yet such as drag and drop.
 I probably over-simplified the question form.
 Will check that.